michaelhmiv/Sportfolio-Replit/replit.md

 **Premium Share Trading:**
 Users can purchase premium shares via Whop, which can be redeemed for premium access (double vesting rate, no ads) or traded as in-game assets.
 Dedicated API endpoints and database tables manage premium share orders and trades, with Webhooks from Whop handling payment completion.

+**Cross-Platform Whop Sync:**
+The platform implements cross-platform interoperability for premium share purchases.
+Users who purchase premium shares directly on Whop's website (outside of Sportfolio) will automatically have their shares credited when they log in to Sportfolio, matched by email address.
+Key components:
+- `whop_payments` table tracks all Whop payments by payment_id (unique key), with email matching and creditedAt/revokedAt timestamps
+- Auto-sync on login: `/api/auth/user?sync=true` triggers payment reconciliation using Whop SDK
+- Manual sync: `/api/whop/sync` endpoint with "Sync" button on premium page
+- Admin sync: `/api/admin/whop/sync` allows admins to sync any user by email/username
+- Refund handling: Detects refunded/disputed/chargedback payments and revokes shares from holdings, creating liability records if shares were already traded

 **Timezone Handling:**
 All game scheduling and related queries are critically based on Eastern Time (ET).
 A centralized time utility library ensures consistency across the platform, converting UTC database timestamps to ET for game day determination and display.